theo-armour/theo-armour.github.io/snippets/projects/bricoleur-and-engineer.md

 * Teachers are the engineers
 * School principals are the engineers
 * Planners and policy makers are the engineers

+#### Attributes

-	* Planned, researched, methodical, sane, the ant, death
+* Planned, researched, methodical, sane, the ant, conscious of past and future, death

 ### _Bricoleurs_
 * Patients are the _bricoleurs_